-So Monday, dreading having risotto for dinner for another night in a row, I go blazing out of the house for another whirl-wind trip out the door with a couple stops on the way to BodyPump.
-(This time I was working on the timing in the core track- still can’t figure that one out…) And I was somehow in the midst of it reminded of these chicken fingers.
+So Monday, dreading having risotto for dinner for another night in a row, I go blazing out of the house for yet another whirlwind trip out the door with a couple stops on the way to BodyPump.
+(This time I was working on the timing in the core track — still can’t figure that one out…).
+And I was somehow in the midst of it reminded of these healthy chicken tenders.

-Thank heaven for these chicken fingers.
-These chicken fingers have been on the blog for more than five (count them five!) years now and a total favorite of mine and many readers.
-I have heard from friends that they are a regular part of their family’s menu rotation.
+Thank heaven for these chicken tenders.
+These healthy chicken tenders have been on the blog for more than five (count them, five!) years now and are a total favorite of mine and many readers.
+I have heard from friends that these chicken tenders are a regular part of their family’s menu rotation.
 And I was so relieved today when I thought of them.
 I knew I could bust them out today and make delicious lemonade out of lemons.
-And to make it a meal serve them alongside this yummy 5-ingredient Cauliflower Mac & Cheese from Wholesome Yum!

 Thai Freekeh Salad with Peanut Ginger Dressing from Rachel Cooks